-The best way to determine if you are selecting the right MRI system for your needs is to understand some of the most helpful questions to ask; both internally and to each vendor.
+The best way to determine if you are selecting the right MRI system for your needs is to understand some of the most helpful questions to ask; both internally and to a vendor.

-Selecting and asking questions in this section can help to provide clarity to your buying process so that you feel informed and confident.
+Selecting and asking questions can help to provide clarity to your buying process so that you feel informed and confident.